ACT scores of Minnesota high school test takers

 - Achievement and test participation gaps persist for students of color.

-College preparatory classes taken in high school are positively correlated with high ACT test scores.
 Reports released by ACT emphasize the need for students to take a specific sequence of courses in secondary school to be ready for college and work beyond high school.
 For over 20 years ACT has recommended that high school students take a certain number of courses in high school to be ready for college.
 ACT stresses the need for high school students to take challenging courses.
 Additional research found that "the level of academic achievement that students attain by 8th grade has a larger impact on their college and career readiness by the time they graduate high school than anything that happens academically in high school."

 - Four years of English

 - Algebra 1, algebra 2 and geometry

 In addition, ACT found that taking a course such as speech, in addition to English in grades nine through 12, improved students college readiness.
 Foreign language courses also improved student's English language readiness.
 One (or more) mathematics course such as trigonometry, pre-calculus, or calculus in high school boosted college-readiness in mathematics.

 About the Test

 Seventy-eight percent of Minnesota high school graduates in 2015 took the assessment.
 The number of Minnesota test takers increased 4.3 percent from 44,952 in 2011 to 46,862 in 2015.
 Some students took the test in their junior year, some took it during their senior year, and some took it in both years or twice in one academic year.
 For students who took the test multiple times, only the most recent score was included in this analysis.